 Time to paint him to look like a pumpkin!
 I mixed up some orange paint with a little brown paint to get this dingy-looking orange.

 I then dry-brushed the paint onto the pumpkin.
-You want to paint it on a little thing so that the black paint shows through a little.
+You want to paint it on a little thin so that the black paint shows through a bit.